 In the light of the Viceregal speech and Mr. Bonar Law's despatch, our duty seems to be clear.
-We muststrengthen the Government's hands where necessary, and. even stimulate their activity, so that this inter-departmental committee is not allowed to frustrate our hopes.
-It is a body wherein the influence of the Crown Colonies. and the Colonial Office will be preponderant.
-It is a body which has to find a substitute which would be acceptable tous.
-As I hold, it will be a vain search, if the moral wellbeing of the labourer is to be the primary consideration.
-But, if the planters can have their own way, we know that they will urge an impossible substitute, and, in the eventof its rejection by us, they will, in accordance with Mr. Bonar Law's despatch, claim continuance of recruiting under indenture.
-It must, therefore, be clearly understood that the onus of producing an acceptable substitute. rests with them and not with us.
+We must strengthen the Government's hands where necessary, and even stimulate their activity, so that this inter-departmental committee is not allowed to frustrate our hopes, It is a body wherein the influence of the Crown Colonies. and the Colonial office will be preponderant.
+It is a body which has to find a substitute which would be acceptableto us.
+As I hold, it will be a vain search, if the morewell-being of the labourer is to be the primary consideration.
+But, if the planters can have their own way, weknow that they will urge an impossible substitute, and, in the event of its rejection by us, they will, in accordance with Mr. Bonar Law's despateb, claim continuance of recruiting under indenture.
+It must, therefore, be clearly understood that the onus of producing an acceptable substitute rests with them and not with us.
 They have had more than a year already.
-Lord Hardinge's despatch, urging total abolition, is dated the 15th October, 1915.
-The committee is to sit in May next.
-This period for finding a substitute is long enough, in all conscience.
-Either Mr. Andrews' harrowing picture of the conditions of life in Fiji is true or it is untrue.
+Lord Hardinge's despatch, urging total abolition, is dated the 15th Ostober, 1915.
+Thecommittee is to sit in May next.
+This period for finding. a substitute is long enough, in all conscience.
+Either

+Mr. Andraws' harrowing picture of the conditions of life in Fiji is true or it is untrue.
 We believe it to be true, and it has never been seriously attacked.
 And in waiting for over a year, we shall have waited almost beyond the point of endurance.
-Substitute or no substitute, we the sake of our motherhood, for entitled, for the sake of our own honour and reputation, and, indeed, that of the Empire, to the unconditional abolition of this last remnant of slavery. stopped the system without the provision of a substitute.
+Substitute or no substitute, we are entitled, for the sake of our motherland, for the sake of our own honour and reputation, and, indeed, that of the Empire, to the unconditional abolition of this last remnant of slavery.
+Natal stopped the system without the provision of a substitute.
 Mauritius has done likewise.
-The Johannesburg mines survived not only the shock of an abrupt termination of Chinese labour, but the withdrawal of every Chinese labourer from the country as fast as transport could be got ready.
+The Johanneeburg mines survived not only the shock of an abrupt termination of Chinese Iabour, but the withdrawal of every Chinese labourer from the country as fast as transport could be got ready.

-Capital is both bold and timid.
-If only we shall do our duty, if only the Government of India will steel their hearts against the blandishments of the Fijian and West Indian planters, there is, no doubt, that these people will know how to save their millions, without India's having togo to their rescue.
+Capital is both hold and timid.
+If only we shall doour duty, if only the Government of India will steel their hearts against the blandishments of the Fijian and West-Indian planters, there is, no doubt, that these people will know how to save millions, without India's having to goto their rescue.